-is used to suppress the reading of nodes and elements.
-This speeds up the reading and makes sense if the mesh exists and only the set-definitions and loads should be read.
+This option suppresses the reading of nodes and elements and makes sense if the mesh exists and only the set-definitions and loads or results should be read.

 If the parameter "add" is used,

 read ccx-file inp add

 then existing node- or element-numbers are not overwritten and the program choses new numbers.
 If the ccx-input-file ends with ".inp" the parameter "inp" might be omitted.